Dynamic Host Configuration Protocol: Client configuration parameters

 A DHCP server can provide optional configuration parameters to the client.
 RFC 2132 describes the available DHCP options defined by Internet Assigned Numbers Authority (IANA) - DHCP and BOOTP PARAMETERS.

 A DHCP client can select, manipulate and overwrite parameters provided by a DHCP server.
 In Unix-like systems this client-level refinement typically takes place according to the values in the configuration file /etc/dhclient.conf.

 Options

 Options are octet strings of varying length.
 This is called Type–length–value encoding.
 The first octet is the option code, the second octet is the number of following octets and the remaining octets are code dependent.

 For example, the DHCP message-type option for an offer would appear as 0x35, 0x01, 0x02, where 0x35 is code 53 for "DHCP message type", 0x01 means one octet follows and 0x02 is the value of "offer".

-The following tables list the available DHCP options, as listed in RFC 2132 and IANA registry.
+The following tables list the available DHCP options.